-Enjoying everything from guided tours to high-risk expeditions, more than two million people visit caves each year in search of fun and adventure.
+Enjoying everything from guided tours to high-risk expeditions, more than two million people visit caves in national parks each year in search of fun and adventure.
 Caves are filled with wondrous sights and exciting moments, providing people just what they are looking for.
 The right approach must be taken, however, or the adventure could turn into a disaster.
-If you are considering going on a caving trip, use these tips to help ensure all goes well.
+If you are considering going on a caving trip, use these tips to help ensure your vacation goes well.

 Perform Copious Amounts of Research